lunaflight/courserekt/README.md

 1. **Data Fetching**: `nusmods_api.py` queries the NUSMods API based on the provided courses, academic year, and semester, and retrieves a JSON file containing the relevant data.
 2. **Scheduler Abstraction**: `Scheduler.py` is a standalone class that handles blocking and unblocking periods of time, checking if any clashes occur.
 It is used extensively in the timetable backtracking.
 3. **Backtracking Finding**: `valid_timetable_finder.py` provides a function that returns a non-clashing timetable schedule, indicating the classes that don't clash with each other.
+4. **Url Generating**: `url_generator.py` provides the relevant NUSMods link upon finding a valid timetable, allowing you to import the data easily.

 The use of the backtracking algorithm helps ensure that the generated timetable is valid and free of any schedule clashes.